How To Launch Your Alternative Trading System (ATS)

 By Jeff Gearhart and Lisa Robinson

-An alternative trading system (ATS) is an SEC-regulated trading venue in which a computerized system matches buy and sell orders of securities.
-An ATS is not a national securities exchange, although an ATS may apply to the SEC to become a national securities exchange.
-An ATS that registers as a broker-dealer must also comply with the requirements associated with being a registered broker-dealer, including FINRA membership and compliance with FINRA rules.
+An alternative trading system (ATS) is an U.S. Securities and Exchange Commission (SEC) regulated trading venue in which a computerized system, such as an electronic communication network (ECN), is used to match buy and sell orders of securities.
+An ATS is an alternative to traditional exchanges, generally not a national securities exchange, although an ATS may apply to the SEC to become a national securities exchange.
+Also, an ATS that registers as a broker dealer must then comply with the requirements of being a registered broker-dealer, including FINRA membership and compliance with FINRA rules.
+An ATS may be referred to as a dark pool, as an alternative trading system can allow proprietary trading.

-There are many, many types of Alternative Trading Systems.
-Some are resigned to improve speed to the market speed, find additional sources of liquidity, or perhaps offer a trading strategy that is unique or provides higher rates of return, Others aim to securitize cash flows from different sources.
+There are many types of Alternative Trading Systems.
+Some are designed to improve speed to the market speed, find additional sources of liquidity, or perhaps offer a unique trading strategy.
+Other ATSs aim to securitize cash flows from different sources.
 Many of these ideas start with an innovative technology solution; however, technology is just one component of launching an ATS.
 An ATS must operate out of a broker-dealer.
 Whether you are an existing broker-dealer and want to add an ATS, or your ATS needs to be registered as a broker-dealer, there are things you need to consider.

 Know Before You Go – Starting an Alternative Trading System